AndersHvegholmChristiansen/Data-Analytics-Projects/README.md

-# Data-Analytics-Projects
-A collection of data analytics projects focused on business data, data modeling, and decision support.
-The purpose of this repository is to showcasec descriptive and predictive analyses using data, with emphasis on structure, performance drivers, and actionable insights.
+A portfolio of data analytics projects demonstrating data modeling, descriptive and predictive analysis on business related datasets, with a strong focus on business context and decision making.